martkaa/VisCo-DeckManagement/README.md

 The program is based on criterias displayed in the diagram `flow_chart_5_phases`.
 This given to us as a guideline of what the program should take in consideration when placing a cargo on to a LDA.

 The placer algorithm and core of the program is called `placeCargosSingleLDA()`.
-As the name says, the function takes one LDA and a list of several cargos as input.
+As the name says, the function takes one LDA and a list of cargos as input.
 As the 5 phases implies the algorithm has several if-statements that checks if the criteria of placement of the cargo is fulfilled.
 The algorithm is visualized in the diagram `flowchart_program`.

 The program consists of several functions that are stacked to achieve the users desired results.
 These are marked with arrows in the flowchart.

+## Results

+We are content with the final program considering the criterias that was given, and that it works.
+The results can be obtained in a slideshow in the pdf

 ---
 ### How to run the program